-This is a cross-platform WebDAV server sample with file system back-end that stores all data in a file system and runs as ASP.NET Core web application on Windows, OS X and Linux.
-The sample keeps locks and custom properties in NTFS Alternate Data File Streams in case of Windows or in Extended Attributes in case of OS X and Linux.
+This is a cross-platform WebDAV server sample with a file system back-end that stores all data in a file system and runs as ASP.NET Core web application on Windows, OS X, and Linux.
+The sample keeps locks and custom properties in NTFS Alternate Data File Streams in the case of Windows or in Extended Attributes in the case of OS X and Linux.
 This sample is anonymous by default but is provided with sample Basic and Digest authentication middle-ware.

 This sample is provided with a sample web page that demonstrates WebDAV Ajax Library integration that is used to open documents from a web page, list server content and navigate folders structure.

-- File system with Extended Attributes support: NTFS, Ext2-Ext4, HFS+, APFS, etc.
+- A file system with Extended Attributes support: NTFS, Ext2-Ext4, HFS+, APFS, etc.